huggsboson/excalidraw-box/credentials.json.md

+Usage:
+1. Create a published branch on github
-Usage: Copy credentials.json.example into credentials.json and put your client id and client secret there and push it to github via the web interface.
+2. On your published branch: Copy credentials.json.example into credentials.json and put your client id and client secret there and push it to github via the web interface.
+3. Configure github pages to point at your published branch
+4. For ongoing updates to main branch run the following: git checkout published && git rebase main && git push -f oriring published

 I know, I know, how can you be checking credentials into the repo?!